ManuellaBottega/Book_review_CRUD/README.md

-# Exercicios de Python
+# CRUD
-Aprendendo linguagem Python
+Small project using Python.